 There are a variety of creative professionals that also regularly use headshots.
 Dancers are often asked to submit a headshot for auditions and to promote them as part of a show.
 Musicians can similarly use a headshot to promote gigs they are performing at, in addition to using creative headshots for album art and more.
 Authors use headshots for a book publishing, and so on.

-With a full understanding of what a headshot is, one might wonder what is the difference between that and a portrait?
+With a full understanding of what a headshot is, and having touched upon how it is different than a portrait, one might wonder just how different is a headshot and a portrait?
 Quickly put, remember that a headshot is primarily to be used for commercial purposes.
 A portrait is completely for personal uses, such as to share with family, whether by social feed, email, or screen sharing.

 Sometimes people go the extra mile and have professional headshots or lifestyle photos made – more on this below – for personal use for scenarios important to them.
 The most common of these is for dating apps.
 Obviously, the intent for professional photos on a dating app is not commercial or monetary gain.
 People want quality photos on a dating app and often will not settle for point-and-shoot simple cameras.
 They instead opt to put their best foot forward to attract the best people possible to their profile.

 Lifestyle photos are also usually for commercial reasons.
 The main difference is that it pulls back away from a person’s face to show more of the scenery around a person.
 A lifestyle photo often still features a person, but the main attempt is to showcase a person in an environment to convey a message about a specific lifestyle.
 The message can be about that lifestyle or that the person leads that lifestyle.

 In an advertising campaign, image an image of an athlete running on a track.
 The point of this image alone might not be obvious until the branded message alongside is consumed.
 It might be “foot stability to last the extra mile.”
 Now, the combined image and messaging draws your attention to the footwear.